Jason Holland, CFP®, CPA, AIF®

 Mr. Holland received his CPA in 1998 and earned his CERTIFIED FINANCIAL PLANNER™ designation in 2000.
 He also holds the Accredited Investment Fiduciary designation.

 A native of Georgia, Mr. Holland graduated from Furman University in Greenville, South Carolina with a B.A. in Accounting.
-Mr. Holland and his wife Carol are active members of First Baptist Church, where he is a deacon.
-They have one daughter.
+Mr. Holland and his wife Carol are active members of First Baptist Church, where he has served as a deacon.
+Mr. Holland has served as the past chairman of the Georgia Baptist Foundation Endowment Committee.
+They have one daughter, Mayce.

 Lisa McCanless, CFP®, CPA

 Lisa McCanless offers independent benefits consulting and third-party plan administration.
 Her client base has ranged from Fortune 500 employers to those sponsoring small, unaudited plans.
 She specializes in creating and monitoring customized retirement plan strategies.
 Additionally, she utilizes her background as former pension plan auditor to assist clients during annual audits and regulatory exams.

 Before establishing her own practice, Ms. McCanless was responsible for the pension segment of a regional accounting firm where she developed a comprehensive capability in pensions benefits through her work in many areas of pension plan management, including plan administration, plan audit, IRS audit representation, plan design and 5500 preparation.
 Prior to that, Ms. McCanless held a variety of accounting positions with Georgia-Pacific Corporation, ending her service there as a Process Improvement Supervisor, where she analyzed and documented workflows in order to streamline and enhance accounting and information processes.
 She utilizes many of these concepts in her pension work today.